Volvo V70: Safety

-Third generation (2008–2016)
+Third generation (2006–2016)

 On 2 February 2007, Volvo debuted the third generation for the 2008 model year.
 Based on the Volvo P3 platform it shared numerous elements as well as general styling with the second generation Volvo S80.
 Compared with its predecessor, rear-seat legroom was increased by 2 cm and a revised tailgate design increased the load area volume by 55 L. The V70 was offered for the first time with four- and six-cylinder engines.
 The high-performance V70R AWD models were discontinued with this third generation, only a mostly cosmetic R-Design package was made available.

 After the 2011 model year, Volvo discontinued sales of the V70 in North America, instead marketing the FWD variant of the XC70.

 The Sensus Infotainment System from the Volvo XC60 was made available in 2011 for the V70 and XC70.

 For 2012 the V70 and XC70 received a minor facelift.
-The front received a redesigned bumper with chrome accents, the Volvo logo on the front grill was enlarged.
+The front received a redesigned bumper with chrome accents, the Volvo logo on the front grille was enlarged.
 The indicators in the side mirrors were redesigned and changed to LED, and the rear light cluster redesigned.
 New optional alloy wheels and exterior paint options were added.